ThKrypt/QualCoder/3-Files-and-Cases.md

 The red folder X icon is an option to select multiple files for deletion.

+Files can be linked to rather than imported into the QualCoder project folder.
+The diagonal link icon performs this task.
+The two other icons with links allow you to import a linked files into the project folder, and to remove a file from the project folder but keep a link to the file.

+Attributes are variables that can be used to describe or classify the files.
+These can be added here (using the blue + icon) or through the Manage Attributes menu option.

 ![manage files dialog](https://qualcoder.files.wordpress.com/2020/12/manage_files.png)

-Attributes are variables that can be used to describe or classify the files.
-These can be added here or through the Manage Attributes menu option.
+Files can be viewed either by right-click menu on the file, or by clicking the eye icon.
+This is where transcripts for audio and video can be entered, when viewing an audio or video file.

 As a practical example: Open the Manage Files dialog.
 In the Examples folder import the following files: ID1.docx, ID2.odt, transcript.txt and the miguel-henriques.jpg.